pricing & tiers

 Has the cryptography been audited?

 The source code is fully open for inspection and we publish a 22-test browser verification suite you can run yourself.
-The construction uses only standard, well-studied primitives (AES-256, scrypt) in well-understood compositions.
+The construction uses only standard, well-studied primitives (AES-256, Argon2id) in well-understood compositions.
 A formal third-party cryptographic audit is on the roadmap; we will announce the firm and scope once engaged.

 Why does the realism engine have a separate daily limit?

-The realism engine (17 shape-correct decoy types, deterministic validators, LLM-distilled bundles) is the only feature that costs us per call in LLM tokens.
+The realism engine (69 shape-correct decoy types, deterministic validators, LLM-distilled bundles) is the only feature that costs us per call in LLM tokens.
 The monthly API quota covers the encryption and vault surfaces, which are essentially free for us to run.
 Decoy generation has its own daily cap per tier so heavy engine use cannot starve out the rest of your quota.
 When you exceed it you get a 429 with X-RateLimit-Reset and Retry-After headers; the engine resets on a 24-hour sliding window, not a calendar day.

 Can I see my realism-engine usage?